-This research project investigates the impact of armed groups on governance structures at the national and sub-national level, in the eastern DRC.
-It develops RVI’s Usalama Project, and is also supported by the ESRC-DFID Poverty Alleviation Research Grant Scheme on social networks and ex-combatants.
-The research analyses armed groups’ direct and indirect challenges to state authority and their own claims to public authority.
-Furthermore, it examines how the economic and socio-political power of armed combatants changes from wartime to peacetime, and how it is affected by different security sector reform processes.
-This research connects individuals’ wartime experiences with their post-war trajectories and investigate the impact on political settlements and peace building processes, with a particular focus on gender.
+This research project investigated the impact of armed groups on governance structures at the national and sub-national level, in the eastern DRC.
+It developed RVI’s Usalama Project, and is also supported by the ESRC-DFID Poverty Alleviation Research Grant Scheme on social networks and ex-combatants.
+The research analysed armed groups’ direct and indirect challenges to state authority and their own claims to public authority.
+Furthermore, it examined how the economic and socio-political power of armed combatants changes from wartime to peacetime, and how it is affected by different security sector reform processes.
+This research connected individuals’ wartime experiences with their post-war trajectories and investigate the impact on political settlements and peace building processes, with a particular focus on gender.

 Photo: Martina Bacigalupo/Vu

 - Date : June 18, 2015